 Work out a crop mix to provide a balanced diet containing also the necessary trace-elements.
 Calculate the amount (kilograms) of each crop required to provide your family's needs.

 Work out the area and seed quantity you need to plant to yield just over 1·3 times this amount.
 The "·3" provides the extra you need to cover tithe obligations.
 It is also expedient to multiply this result by a further factor to provide a contingency against a bad year with a lower yield than expected.

-Commandeer this amount of land and plant it accordingly.
+Commandeer the amount of land necessary and plant it accordingly.
 Harvest your crops, pay your tithes and store the rest to consume as you need.

 Notice that the flexibility in the above procedure is in the terrestrial resources (land) that are available to you.
 It must be assumed that you are able to commandeer sufficient land to plant the necessary area of crops.
 It also assumes that you are not required to pay any revenue, taxes or rent to any overlording authority like a State, corporation or noble landlord.

 If you are a modern salaried or waged labourer, you're stymied.
 Your ultimate resource is fixed by your employer or the State.
 You cannot simply commandeer more salary to cover your tithe obligations to God or to whatever religious organization you accept as representing Him here on Earth at the moment.
 You have to accept what you are given.
 And increasingly in the world today, what you are given bears little or no relationship to how skilled you are or how hard you work.
 You are completely boxed in.